google-site-verification=ysb6H0h5xpnVV4W4SKXH7VtEjCsNCyyWJf_Tlcwis4M

 And honestly?
 I was so proud of that.

-Step 4: Taking a Different Path—Freelance Modeling
+Step 4: Embracing Freelance Modeling

 But that’s the trade-off.
 I didn’t want to wait for permission anymore.
 The challenge was worth it.